krishnakadiyala/NPAcourse/labs/Lab_22_1_requests_eAPI.md

 Let's now explore key attributes of `response`.

-First, validate the API call was successful.
-If it was we should see an HTTP status code of "200" as the value for the `status_code`.
+First, validating the API call was successful.
+If it was, then we should see an HTTP status code of "200" as the value for the `status_code`.

 ```python
 >>> response.status_code